ngminhtri0394/DeepSaliencyInCrowd/README.md

 # Saliency detection in human crowd images of different density levels using attention mechanism

-The process using computer vision techniques to imitate the human visual system, predicting which areas on an image may attract human attention, is known as "saliency prediction".
-Saliency prediction in human crowd has important applications in human-computer interaction, security, multimedia.
-In this work, we proposed Multiscale DenseNet – Dilated and Attention (MSDense-DAt), a convolutional network for saliency prediction in crowd RGB data.
-Our method combines various state-of-the-art deep learning architectures  to deal with a crowd scene with varying object sizes, and complex composition of objects in human crowd image, such as multiscale DenseNet for multiscale deep features extraction, self-attention to imitate short-term knowledge driven gaze of human visual system, and dilated convolution.
-The overall performance is evaluated in human crowd image.
-Then the approach is evaluated in different crowd density levels to appraise the effect of crowd density on model performance.
-The result reveals that our approach overperforms previous saliency in crowd models.
-The self-attention mechanism can further enhance saliency model in high density crowd level.
+The human visual system has the ability to rapidly identify and redirect attention to important visual information in high complexity scenes such as the human crowd.
+Saliency prediction in the human crowd scene is the process using computer vision techniques to imitate the human visual system, predicting which areas in a human crowd scene may attract human attention.
+However, it is a challenging task to identify which factors may attract human attention due to the high complexity of the human crowd scene.
+In this work, we propose Multiscale DenseNet — Dilated and Attention (MSDense-DAt), a convolutional neural network (CNN) using self-attention to integrate the result of knowledge-driven gaze in the human visual system to identify salient areas in the human crowd scene.
+Our method combines various state-of-the-art deep learning architectures to deal with the high complexity in human crowd image, such as multiscale DenseNet for multiscale deep features extraction, self-attention, and dilated convolution.
+Then the effectiveness of each component in our CNN architecture is evaluated by comparing different components combinations.
+Finally, the proposed method is further evaluated in different crowd density levels to appraise the effect of crowd density on model performance.

 ## Usage
 Environment: